These are the 25 best film scores from the past 25 years

 2 September 2017, 18:50

-Starting in 1992 and taking us all the way up to present day with his selection of the finest and most influential film scores, Andrew has chosen popular favourites as well as a few lesser-known surprises.
+Like most movie buffs, Andrew loves a good best-of list.
+Starting in 1992 and taking us all the way up to present day with his selection of the finest and most influential film scores, he has chosen popular favourites as well as a few lesser-known surprises.
 Of course, John Williams, Hans Zimmer, Thomas Newman and Alexandre Desplat all feature – but for which film scores?

 So without further ado, here are Andrew's Top 25 film scores from the past 25 years:

 A game-changing commission for Nyman after years of establishing work on the puzzle-like art films of Peter Greenaway, this sumptuous, reiterative, piano-dominated score made him an international best-seller.

 Williams ramps up the scale and sense of wonder for constant collaborator Spielberg’s dinosaur adventure, recalling his score for Close Encounters.

 Williams had initial doubts that he was up to the job of scoring Spielberg’s respectability-minting Holocaust memorial, but he rose to the sombre occasion and violinist Itzhak Perlman provided the first-hand musical testimony.

 Having scored Cocoon and Willow for Ron Howard, James Horner turned a corner with this monumentally stirring, anthemic music for the director’s tribute to NASA ingenuity.